marta-huertasp/PGB-S.mikatae/README.md

 We have used bash commands, python and R. The **markdown** in this repository is composed by the scripts used in the three languages and coments on how we have decided to perform the analysis that make them easier to follow.

+We have also uploaded some of the data generated during the project.

 Maria, Pablo Joel and Marta.